 Did you wake up this morning and find yourself unable to turn your head?
 Or have you been for a few runs and tweaked your hamstring, and now you’re off your training schedule?
 Or is your lower back preventing you from standing upright?
 Sounds like you need a massage for a specific problem.

-While ideally, we all keep on top of things, often seeing to a niggle is a last priority until it goes from a niggle to a major inconvenience.
+In an ideal world, we’d all keep on top of things – but often getting help for a niggle is a last priority until it becomes a life-interrupting issue.
 Because of this, we see just as many specific problems for massage as we do maintenance/general appointments.

 What do you do in a 'specific problem massage'?

 If you’ve seen our ‘What is Creighton Structural Massage’ page, you already know how we structure a session.

 For a specific problem, we do the usual history and posture/movement assessments, really zeroing in on what imbalances are likely related to the problem you’ve come to see us for.

 We may re-test multiple times during a specific problem session to help us identify exactly which muscles are playing what part in your issue.

 This helps both you and your therapist have a deeper understanding of what’s happening in your body more quickly.